ABOUT SHARON

 Matthew Taylor, writer, broadcaster and host of the RSA ‘Bridges to the Future’ podcast

-Dr. Sharon Blackie is an award-winning author and psychologist with a background in mythology and folklore.
-Her highly acclaimed books, lectures and teaching programs are focused on reimagining women’s stories, and on the relevance of myth, fairy tales and folk traditions to the personal, cultural and environmental problems we face today.
+Dr. Sharon Blackie is an award-winning and internationally bestselling author, and a psychologist with a background in mythology and folklore.
+Her highly acclaimed books, lectures and teaching programs are focused on reimagining women’s stories, and on the relevance of myth and fairy tales to the personal, cultural and environmental issues we face today.

-As well as writing five books of fiction and nonfiction, including the bestselling If Women Rose Rooted, her writing has appeared in anthologies, collections and in several international media outlets – among them the Guardian, the Irish Times, the i and the Scotsman.
-Her books have been translated into several languages, and she has been interviewed by the BBC, US public radio and other broadcasters on her areas of expertise.
-Her awards include the Roger Deakin Award, and a Creative Scotland Writer’s Award.
-Her next book, Wise Women: A New Mythology of Older Women will be published by Virago in 2024.
+As well as writing six books of fiction and nonfiction, including the bestselling If Women Rose Rooted, her writing has appeared in anthologies, collections and in several international media outlets – among them the Guardian, the Irish Times, the i and the Scotsman.
+Her books have been translated into several languages, and she has featured in programs by the BBC, US public radio and independent filmmakers.
+Her awards include the Society of Authors’ Roger Deakin Award, and a Creative Scotland Writer’s Award.
+Her next book, Wise Women: Myths and Stories for Midlife and Beyond will be published by Virago in October 2024.

-Sharon is a Fellow of the Royal Society of Arts, and has taught and lectured at several academic institutions, Jungian organisations, retreat centres and cultural festivals around the world.
-She is online faculty for Pacifica Graduate Institute, California, where she teaches a Graduate Certificate Course on ‘Narrative Psychological Approaches to Finding Ourselves in Fairy Tales’ and other programs for The Retreat/ Pacifica Online.
+Sharon is a Fellow of the Royal Society of Arts, and an Honorary Member of the UK Association of Jungian Analysts, awarded ‘in recognition of the importance of lifetime achievement and contribution to Jungian ideas in the world’.
+She has taught and lectured at several academic institutions, Jungian organisations, retreat centres and cultural festivals around the world.
+She is online faculty for Pacifica Graduate Institute, California, where she teaches a Graduate Certificate Course on ‘Narrative Psychological Approaches to Finding Ourselves in Fairy Tales’ and other programs.

 WRITING, TEACHING, STORYTELLING

-Sharon’s unique approach to working with the mythic imagination, fairy tales and folklore highlights the insights these traditions can offer us into authentic and meaningful ways of being in the world, and the ways in which they can help us to cultivate a deep and enduring sense of belonging to the places we inhabit.
+Sharon’s unique approach to working with the mythic imagination, and with an archetypal approach to fairy tales and folklore, highlights the insights these traditions can offer us into authentic and meaningful ways of being in the world.

 Read on for the official biography and Sharon’s personal story.